c-healey/05-homework-daily-planner/README.md

 ## Development setup

-This example is an aid and supplement to homework files to help you learn javascript.
+This example is an aid and supplement to homework files to help you learn bootstrap, jquery and moment 3rd party client side apis.

 - Homework assignment: refer to the Readme in the Devolop folder
 - [Bootstrap documentation:](https://getbootstrap.com)